wansen96/lyrics-analysis/README.md

 The first 3 files above were similarly saved using the ```pickle``` module.

+NOTE: You will need to get your own genius.com API token to use this script, as we did not want to provide ours publicly.
+The script will tell you where to input it.

 # Data Structure
 ### 'Songs':
 'Songs' is the file in which the artist and song names are stored for the Billboard Top 100 lists.
 Specifically, 'Songs' is a pickled Python variable that should be loaded into your working directory like the following: